codership/galera/Docs_tommi/python3/source/configurationtips.rst

    pair: Configuration Tips; wsrep_received_bytes

 These configuration tips are guidelines only.
-You may end up using a bigger GCache that suggested by these guidelies, for example, if you must avoid SST as much as possible.
+You may end up using a bigger GCache than suggested by these guidelies, for example, if you must avoid SST as much as possible.

 The GCache size, that is, the ``gcache.size`` parameter value,